-But there is the issue of who can be held liable for car repairs, and then there is the issue of who actually pays for the repairs.
+But from a practical standpoint, the key issue isn't always who can be held liable for car repairs after a car accident, but who actually pays for the repairs.
 Let's look at a few options.

-Drivers are required to buy liability insurance for registered vehicles, and after a car accident, the property damage liability coverage of an at-fault driver's insurance should kick in to pay for any damage to your car.
-This means if someone else was responsible for your accident, their insurer should pay for your car's repairs (or for the market value of your car), and you have the right to make a claim with that carrier directly.
+This means if someone else was responsible for your accident, their insurer should pay for your car's repairs (or for the value of your car), and you have the right to make a claim with that insurance carrier directly.

 But what if the at-fault driver does not have insurance, or what if you were responsible for the car accident?
 What if you're pretty sure the other driver is at-fault, but you want to get your car fixed now so you can get back on the road?

-In some cases, you may have to turn to your own car insurance to pay for damage to your vehicle, assuming you have collision coverage.
+In some situations, you may have to turn to your own car insurance to pay for damage to your vehicle, assuming you have collision coverage.
 This kind of car insurance coverage can be thought of as another form of "no-fault" insurance.
-That's because once you purchase collision coverage, it will cover any necessary repairs to your vehicle -- or a totaled vehicle's actual cash value -- up to the coverage limits, regardless of who was at fault for the accident.
+That's because once you purchase collision coverage, it will cover any necessary repairs to your vehicle—or a totaled vehicle's actual cash value—up to the coverage limits, regardless of who was at fault for the accident.

-But keep in mind that if you make a claim under your own collision coverage, you'll be responsible for the "deductible," which is usually a minimum of $500 but is sometimes higher.
+But keep in mind that if you make a claim under your own collision coverage, you'll be responsible for the "deductible," which is usually a minimum of $500.
 In some cases, you have the right to get the deductible back.
 For example, if your own insurer pays out your claim and then turns around to seek reimbursement from the at-fault driver's insurance carrier, your insurer may also recover your deductible for you.

 This is usually the fastest way to get things done, but be careful.
-If the insurance adjuster determines that you overpaid for the repairs, the work may not be fully covered (this may occur more often when drivers have their repair bills paid by their own insurer under a collision coverage policy).
-One more caveat: if the other driver puts up an argument on issues like fault for the accident or the extent of damage to your vehicle, then you could be in store for a long wait before you're reimbursed -- if you're reimbursed at all.
+If the insurance adjuster things you overpaid for the repairs, the work might not be fully covered (this may occur more often when drivers have their repair bills paid by their own insurer under a collision coverage policy).
+One more caveat: if the other driver puts up a fight on issues like fault for the accident or the extent of damage to your vehicle, then you could be in for a long wait before you're reimbursed—if you're reimbursed at all.